 Small Business Commissioner or Ombudsman

 Small business commissioners and ombudsmen are government appointed advocates that represent the interests of small business.
 Services include advice on how to recover debts and subsidised or low-cost dispute resolution.
-Contact your local Small Business Commissioner or Ombudsman.
+Contact your state small business commissioner or the Australian Small Business and Family Enterprise Ombudsman.

 Community legal centres

-Community legal centres offer evening advice clinics, letter writing assistance and help with filling out Court forms.
-Search for a local community legal centre on the National Association of Community Legal Centre website.
+Community legal centres offer evening advice clinics, letter writing assistance and help with filling out court forms.
+Search for a local community legal centre on the Community Legal Centres Australia website.